fredebaene/humipy/README.md

-# humipy
+# HumiPY

-a Python application to keep track of humidity
+A Python application to keep track of humidity.

+## Application

+This application allows for keeping track of humidity at various locations.
+A database is required.
+The `db_management.sql` file lists the tables required by the application.

+The application enables the user to manage locations, sensors, and the placement of sensors at various locations.
+After proper installation of the sensors, measurements are sent to the database.
+The user can consult these measurements via the command line.